Zimmerli Art Museum at Rutgers University: Russian art and Soviet nonconformist art

 The Zimmerli Russian and Soviet nonconformist art holdings contain some 22,000 objects and provide an overview of art in Russia from the fourteenth century to the present.
 The Imperial era of Russian art is represented through George Riabov's 1990 donation, which spans styles and subjects that represent Russia's diverse artistic heritage, genres, and visual cultures.

-The Dodge Collection is the largest collection of Soviet Nonconformist Art in existence.
+The Dodge Collection is the largest collection of Soviet Nonconformist Art in the United States of America.
 The collection was amassed by an economics professor from the University of Maryland, Norton Dodge, from the late 1950s until the advent of Perestroika.

 The collection was gift of Norton and Nancy Dodge in 1991.
 More than 20,000 works by close to 1,000 artists reveal a culture that defied the politically imposed conventions of Socialist Realism.
 All media are represented, including paintings on canvas and panel, sculpture, assemblage, decorative objects, installations, works on paper, photography, video, artists’ books and self-published texts called "samizdat".
-This encyclopedic array of nonconformist art extends from about 1956 to 1986, from the beginning of Khrushchev's cultural “thaw” to the advent of Gorbachev's glasnost and perestroika.
+This encyclopedic array of nonconformist art extends from about 1956 to 1986, from the beginning of Khrushchev's cultural "thaw" to the advent of Gorbachev's glasnost and perestroika.
 Work created during the Gorbachev era (through 1991) also is represented.
 The collection includes art made in Russia, as well as many examples of nonconformist art produced in the Soviet republics: Armenia, Azerbaijan, Belarus, Estonia, Georgia, Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Turkmenistan, Ukraine, and Uzbekistan.
 A recent gift by Claude and Nina Gruen extends the Zimmerli Russian art holdings to post-Perestroika work produced since 1986.
 Many of these artworks were made by former Soviet artists now living in the diaspora.
 In addition, the museum has seven archives associated with Soviet nonconformist art.
 Collectively, these archives include more than 50,000 items.

 The Dodge Collection includes work by Russian painter Irina Nakhova, who in 2015 was selected as the first woman to represent Russia with a solo show of her artwork in its pavilion at the Venice Biennale.